Char-Hunt/Projects-portfolio/README.md

 ![7184ryg778h780-4848](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/74318cfd-5a6d-4989-8917-a0c170be3585)

+Task 3.
 How many login attempts were made outside of Mexico?

   - 194
   - [x] 144
   - 73
   - 122

-## Retrieve employees in Marketing
+## Task 4.
+Retrieve employees in Marketing

 As a security analyst, we are often employed to conduct security updates on endpoints and devices .
 In this case, the security team must identify specific employee machines in the Marketing department.
 Our queries in this scenario requires that we identify all employees of the Marketing department for all offices in the East building.